 This is the most jerking, bone shattering, punishing, pot-hole-filled, hair-pin-turn, cliff lined roads I’ve ever been on.
 I gave up counting how many times I was bounced up out of my seat and hit my head on the roof of the bus.

 The only passenger buses making the trip are micro buses seating 7-8 people.
 The drivers are damn good.
 They have to be.
 And they work the gear shift like a slide trombone.
 A car and a bus can barely pass on this road.

 But there are also trucks.
 And when one approaches head on the bus has to stop and back up to a wider shoulder.
 The truck squeezes past with his tires hugging the edge of the road – a sheer drop into jungle growth below.

-But this is also one of the most beautiful roads in the country going through jungles, cloud forests 6,000 feet high, past waterfalls and shallow rivers tumbling across the road.
+But this is also one of the most beautiful roads in the country going through jungles, cloud forests 6,000 feet high, past waterfalls and shallow rivers washing out the road.

 There are other ways to get to Macoa but they entail losing a day backtracking from southern Colombia north to Popayan and another day crossing the Andes.

 Mocoa is definitely worth the arduous journey and the trip through the mountains on highway 37 is definitely one hell of a ride.